EOSC-synergy/service-qa-baseline/manuscript.md

 the ultimate success of the EOSC heavily relies on the quality aspects of those services, such as their stability or functional suitability.

-The meaning of **service** can be regarded from different perspectives.
+The meaning of **Service** can be regarded from different perspectives.
-From an IT Service Management (ITSM) standpoint, such as the EOSC SMS process model, a service is devised as a means to "provide value to the customer".
+From an IT Service Management (ITSM) standpoint, such as the EOSC Service Management System (SMS) process model, a service is devised as a means to "provide value to the customer".
 The same goal is shared by the DevOps paradigm, but in this case there is a more pragmatic vision the customer satisfaction is achieved through the continuous delivery of quality-assured services, with a shorter life cycle, as the final outcome of a comprehensive software development process.

 The ITSM model has a broader focus.
 A service is an "intangible asset" that also includes additional activities such as customer engagement and support.